 |average glucose||ketones (mmol/L)||waist : height|

 |therapeutic ketosis||> 140||> 7.8||< 0.3|

-This graphic from Dr Ted Naiman demonstrates how foods are all somewhere on the sliding scale between maximum energy density and maximum nutrient density.
+All somewhere on the sliding scale between maximum energy density and maximum nutrient density.
 If we are aiming for long term weight loss, we want to maximise nutrient density as much as we can while keeping blood glucose levels and insulin levels low.
-Then as we improve blood glucose levels and insulin sensitivity we will be able continue to move towards the right to more nutrient dense approaches which will help to provide satiety and adequate nutrition with less energy.
+Then as we improve blood glucose levels and insulin sensitivity we will be able to continue to move towards the right to more nutrient-dense approaches which will help to provide satiety and adequate nutrition with less energy.

 I originally started eating ketogenically a few years ago by eating very high fat, lower protein, and very low (sometimes zero) carbs.
 That worked for a while, and I lost weight, but as time went on, I found that I was eating so much fat and so little protein that I was getting hungry all the time.